Derrick Gore, Blake Bell leave preseason game with injuries

-KANSAS CITY, Mo. — The Chiefs were finally back on the field in their first preseason game against the Chicago Bears.
+KANSAS CITY, Mo. — The Kansas City Chiefs were finally back on the field in their first preseason game against the Chicago Bears.

 Derrick Gore left the game with a neck injury and did not retrun.
 Blake Bell was carted off the field after limping to the sideline.